Our Speaker Team

 From the Weasel to the Badger: Our Marvellous Mustelids

 Most people have no idea what mustelids are.
 The Latin name Mustela means weasel.
-The talk gives information about the six charismatic native Mustelids that roam our countryside (and the non-native mink).
+This talk gives information about the six charismatic native Mustelids that roam our countryside (and the non-native mink).
 It includes some facts and figures about these animals as well as references to their significance in literature and our national heritage.
 Throughout the talk, there will be short video clips of these animals for you to enjoy.